JJANGDOLL/JJANGDOLL.github.io/docs/Diary/index.md

 ### 20210814

-* Night drive is very dangerous.
+* Driving at night is very dangerous.

 ### 20210813